mlr77/mlr77.github.io/essays/notsosemantic.md

 ***
 ### Navigation Bar Formatting

 The nav bar is generally very easy to build.
-I began by copying the Roblox logo (actually I hotlinked it to make it even easier).
+I began by copying the Roblox logo (actually, I cheated and just hotlinked it).
 Then using Semantic UI, I built the following menu:
 ```html
 <!-- Fixed navbar at the top with ROBLOX logo -->
 <nav class='ui menu fixed borderless inverted'>